asciamanna/asciamanna.github.io/_drafts/the-continuous-value-of-learning-tests.md

 <img src="/img/feathers-quote-easel-sheet.jpg" alt="Michael Feathers Quote" />

 Developers often find themselves working with and learning about a library in the context of their application.
 They read vendor or open source documentation, try some things they've read about, and then observe the affect on their system, often repeating this loop until they discover the appropriate incantation to get the library to do what they want.
 This is an _**EXTREMELY**_ slow process.
-For more complicated APIs and interactions, unnecessary code often accumulates as the developers don't know the exact calls that resulted in the behavior that they wanted.
+For more complicated APIs and interactions, unnecessary code often accumulates as the developers don't know the exact calls that resulted in the behavior that they desired.

 Learning tests address this problem by separating learning about the library from its implementation and use in the system.
 This is similar to the workflow that Test-Driven Development (TDD) provides for developers, a workflow where software design and behavior implementation are separate steps in software development.
 It echoes a quote by Michael Feathers: